-Arousal During Menopause
+Female Arousal During Menopause

-If the vagina is off limits due to dryness and pain, the clitoris can help, especially as a healthy clit needs to be stimulated regularly in order to stay that way—left untouched for too long during menopause and it could atrophy.
+If the vagina is off limits due to dryness and pain, the clitoris can help, especially as a healthy clit needs to be stimulated regularly in order to stay that way—left untouched for too long during menopause and it could cause clitoral atrophy.
 Yet the clitoris doesn’t have to be the starting point for sexual activity.

 We have erogenous zones all over our bodies that warrant stroking, kissing, and tender exploration.
 The breasts, the lips, the nape of the neck, the inner thighs, the ear lobes, and even the bottoms of the feet are all pressure points that can trigger arousal, whether you’re playing by yourself or with a partner.

-Menopause and Relationships
+Menopause and Sex Drive